Self-hosted Landscape is the standalone edition of Landscape that you can install on premises, or in a public cloud.

 Depending on your deployment method, these may live on the same machine or different machines.
 Here is how you can get started:

-- Quickstart, for when you don’t have Juju but quickly want to check out On-Prem.
+- Quickstart, for when you don’t have Juju but quickly want to check out self-hosted Landscape.
 Not recommended for production environments when having more than 500 clients.

 - Juju deployed for a truly scalable deployment.